-Montessori Education & Your Child
+Montessori Education & My Child

 Montessori is a unique educational approach that nurtures a child’s intrinsic desire to learn.
 Montessori focuses on the whole child—his cognitive, social, emotional, and physical development.